SUMMARY

 TAKEAWAYS

-Camera companies are using firmware updates to deliver features promised at launch, months later.
+Camera companies are using firmware updates to deliver features promised at launch but not present on day one.

-For professionals, relying on future firmware for essential features can jeopardize paid assignments.
+For professionals, relying on future firmware promises can negatively impact paid assignments and trust in gear.